devak23/kubernetes/docker/README.md

 In this case, the go application invokes the java webservice to fetch the image and then calls the Node application to log that the site has been accessed.

+### Chap6
+A docker container has a filesystem with a single disk drive and contents of that drive are populated with the files from the image.
+When you use a COPY instruction in a Dockerfile, the files and directories you copy into the image are there when you run a container from the image.
+Docker images are stored as multiple layers, so the container's disk is actually a virtual filesystem that Docker builds up by merging all the image layers together.
+You can run multiple containers from the same Docker image and they will all start with the same disc contents.
+The application can alter files in one container and that wont affect the files in the other or even in the image - obviously.

+The filesystem inside the container appears to be a single disk: /dev/sda1 on Linux containers and C:\ on windows containers.
+But that disk is a virtual filesystem that Docker builds from several sources and presents to the container as a single unit.
+The sources for that filesystem are the image layers that can be shared across the containers and the container's "writable layer", which is unique to each container.
+Since the image layers are shared, they have to be readonly and there is one writable layer per container which has the same lifecycle as the container.
+Image layers have their own life-cycle -- any image you pull will stay in your local cache until your remove them.
+But the container writeable layer is created by Docker when the container starts and later deleted by Docker when the container is removed.
+Stopping the container doesn't automatically remove it.
+So a stopped container's filesystem does still exist.

+A container can edit the existing files from the image layers.
+But since the image layers are readonly, so Docker does some special magic to make the editing appen.
+It uses a "copy-on-write" process to allow edits to a file that comes from readonly layers.
+When the container tries to edit a file in an image, Docker actually makes a copy of that file into the writable layer, and the edits happen there.
+Its all seamless for the container and the application.

+A Docker volume is a unit of storage - you can think of it as a USB stick for containers.
+Volumes exist independently of containers and they have their own life cycle, but they can be attached to containers.
+There are 2 ways to use volumes with containers: you can manually create volumes and attach them to a container or you can use a VOLUME instruction in the Dockerfile.
+That builds an image that will create a volume when you start a container.